 - A concluding paragraph.

 Begin your introduction by writing a general overview about your topic or subject.
 From this, you should then progress to a more specific and clear statement concerning your main argument or point, otherwise known as a thesis statement.
 Essays often start with an “attention grabber,” which is usually a surprising statistic, a challenge, or an interesting story to get the attention of readers.
-In one or two sentences at most, your thesis should say what your main argument or point is and, in brief terms, what the paragraphs in the main body will cover.
+In one or two sentences at most, your thesis should state your main argument or point and, in brief terms, outline what the paragraphs in the main body will cover.

-If, for instance, your essay is to discuss why airbags are important in a car, your introductory paragraph may well begin with you providing some statistical information about road accidents and rates of survival.
+If, for instance, your essay is to discuss why airbags are important in a car, your introductory paragraph may begin with providing some statistical information about road accidents and rates of survival.
 You may also want to include an “attention grabber” in the form of a story about a person you know whose life was saved because of their car’s airbag.
 Then, your thesis could sum-up in brief terms your reasons for saying that airbags are essential.
 From here, each of these reasons could be explored further in the main body paragraphs.

 Three (3) Main Body Paragraphs